SNL-UCSB/cs176b-assignments/assignment1/README.md

 ***

-## Task 2: Configure pcket-processing pipelines
+## Task 2: Configure packet-processing pipelines
 The goal of this task is to use the P4 language to configure the packet processing pipelines for the four switches (S1-S4).
 In addition to packet forwarding, these switches perform in-network telemetry.
 More concretely, they detect probe packets with a custom IP header, and add the state of the switch, i.e., `swid` and `queue_size` to a duplicated packet that is forwarded to the network monitor.